TabbyML/tabby/README.md

 num_threads = inter_threads * intra_threads
 ```

 Note that these options are only defined for CPU translation and are forced to 1 when executing on GPU.
+Parallel translations on GPU require multiple GPUs.
+See the option `device_index` that accepts multiple device IDs.

 ### Do you provide a translation server?